zZekken2/Morse-Code-Translator/README.md

 # Text-to-MorseCode

-This is a  simple approach to Morse Code translation.
+A simple approach to Morse Code translation.

 **It can translate**
 ---